-- The requisitioning department shall complete and sign a Purchase Request (PR) form; which shall include sufficient data and background to allow for the preparation of a purchase order by the Director of Purchasing.
-After the particular department head or authorized official approves the purchase, a signed PR is forwarded to Central Purchasing, and the requisitioning department shall also retain a copy. - 2) The requisitioning department shall prepare all specifications according to their needs.
+- 1) The requisitioning department shall complete and sign in duplicate a Purchase Request (PR) form; which shall include sufficient data and background to allow for the preparation of a purchase order by the Purchasing Agent.
+After the particular department head or authorized official approves the purchase, the white copy is forwarded to Central Purchasing and the yellow copy is retained by the requisitioning department. - 2) The requisitioning department shall prepare all specifications according to their needs.
 The PR shall then be reviewed by the Purchasing Department.
 A determination in accordance with the city code and New York State General Municipal Law (Refer to Section 3) is then made whether or not the particular requisition will require the receipt of formal bids.
 The requisitioning department shall be notified of the decision.